alphagov/govuk-design-system/src/components/button/index.md

 {% call wcagNote({id: "wcag-interact-button"}) %}

-<p>Do not decrease the height or target area of buttons.
-This is to make sure users can easily interact with buttons.
-This is to comply with WCAG 2.2 success criterion <a href="https://www.w3.org/WAI/WCAG22/Understanding/target-size-minimum.html">2.5.8 Target size (minimum)</a>.</p>
+<p>Do not decrease the height or target area of the Button component.
+This is to make sure users can easily interact with it.
+This is to comply with <a href="https://www.w3.org/WAI/WCAG22/Understanding/target-size-minimum.html">WCAG 2.2 success criterion 2.5.8 Target size (minimum)</a>.</p>
 {% endcall %}

-There are 2 ways to use the button component.
+There are 2 ways to use the Button component.
 You can use HTML or, if you are using [Nunjucks](https://mozilla.github.io/nunjucks/) or the [GOV.UK Prototype Kit](https://prototype-kit.service.gov.uk), you can use the Nunjucks macro.

 ### Default buttons